alsalafiyyah/alsalafiyyah.github.io/_muqolat/2020-07-24-correct-aqidah.md

 End of the quote of Ibn Kathir (may Allah be merciful to him).

 Belief in the involves belief in them generally as well as in detail.
-A Muslim should believe that Allah created angels to obey Him, whom He described as : "...honoured slaves.
+A Muslim should believe that Allah created angels to obey Him, whom He described as : "**...honoured slaves.
 They speak not until He has spoken, and they act on His Command.
 He knows what is before them, and what is behind them, and they cannot intercede except for him with whom He is pleased.
-And they stand in awe for fear of Him." [al-Anbiya: 26-28]
+And they stand in awe for fear of Him.**" [al-Anbiya: 26-28]

 There are different types of angels.
 Every type has a role.
 Some angels are in charge of carrying the Throne, some are in charge of Paradise and Hellfire, and some are in charge of recording people's deeds.
 We must believe in the angels specifically named by Allah and His Messenger, such as Jibril (Gabriel), Mika'il (Michael), Malik who is in charge of Hellfire, and Israfil who is assigned to blow the horn.
 They are mentioned in authentic Hadiths.

-It is authentically narrated from 'Aishah (may Allah be pleased with her) that the Prophet (peace be upon him) stated: "Angels were created from light, Jinn from a smokeless flame of fire, and Adam from that which you have been told (i.e. sounding clay like the clay of pottery)."
-(Related by Muslim in his Sahih) [^3]
+It is authentically narrated from 'Aishah (may Allah be pleased with her) that the Prophet (peace be upon him) stated: "**Angels were created from light, Jinn from a smokeless flame of fire, and Adam from that which you have been told (i.e. sounding clay like the clay of pottery).**" (Related by Muslim in his Sahih) [^3]

 The same applies to belief in Divine Books.
 Muslims must generally believe that Allah sent down Scriptures to His Messengers and Prophets to show His Rights as their God and call people to the truth.

-Allah (Exalted be He) says: "Indeed, We have sent Our Messengers with clear proofs, and revealed with them the Scripture and the Balance (justice) that mankind may keep up justice." [al-Hadid: 25]
+Allah (Exalted be He) says: "**Indeed, We have sent Our Messengers with clear proofs, and revealed with them the Scripture and the Balance (justice) that mankind may keep up justice.**" [al-Hadid: 25]

-Allah (Exalted be He) also says: "Mankind were one community and Allâh sent Prophets with glad tidings and warnings, and with them He sent down the Scripture in truth to judge between people in matters wherein they differed." [al-Baqarah: 213]
+Allah (Exalted be He) also says: "**Mankind were one community and Allâh sent Prophets with glad tidings and warnings, and with them He sent down the Scripture in truth to judge between people in matters wherein they differed.**" [al-Baqarah: 213]

 We must believe in the Books that Allah mentioned by name, such as the Tawrah (Torah), the Injil (Gospel), the Zabur (Book revealed to Prophet Dawud [David]), and finally the Qur'an.
 The Qur'an being the last and best Book that stands as a witness over all previous Books, confirming the truth mentioned in them or revealing the distortions made in them.
 This is the Book that the entire Muslim nation must follow and rule according to its law, along with the authentic Hadiths reported from Prophet Muhammad (peace be upon him).
 Allah (Exalted be He) sent Prophet Muhammad (peace be upon him) to both mankind and Jinn, and sent down to him the Qur'an to judge between people according to it.
 Allah made it a healing for what is in the breasts, a clarification of everything, and guidance and mercy for the believers.

-Allah (Exalted be He) says: "And this is a blessed Book (the Qur’ân) which We have sent down, so follow it and fear Allâh (i.e. do not disobey His Orders), that you may receive mercy (i.e. be saved from the torment of Hell)." [al-An'am: 155]
+Allah (Exalted be He) says: "**And this is a blessed Book (the Qur’ân) which We have sent down, so follow it and fear Allâh (i.e. do not disobey His Orders), that you may receive mercy (i.e. be saved from the torment of Hell).**" [al-An'am: 155]

-"And We have sent down to you the Book (the Qur’an) as an exposition of everything, a guidance, a mercy, and glad tidings for those who have submitted themselves (to Allâh as Muslims)." [al-Nahl: 89]
+"**And We have sent down to you the Book (the Qur’an) as an exposition of everything, a guidance, a mercy, and glad tidings for those who have submitted themselves (to Allâh as Muslims).**" [al-Nahl: 89]

-"Say (O Muhammad صلى الله عليه وسلم): "O mankind!
+"**Say (O Muhammad صلى الله عليه وسلم): "O mankind!
 Verily, I am sent to you all as the Messenger of Allâh - to Whom belongs the dominion of the heavens and the earth.
 Lâ ilâha illa Huwa (none has the right to be worshipped but He).
 It is He Who gives life and causes death.
-So believe in Allâh and His Messenger (Muhammad صلى الله عليه وسلم), the Prophet who can neither read nor write (i.e. Muhammad صلى الله عليه وسلم), who believes in Allâh and His Words [(this Qur’ân), the Taurât (Torah) and the Injeel (Gospel) and also Allâh’s Word: "Be!" - and he was, i.e. ‘Isâ (Jesus) son of Maryam (Mary), عليهما السلام], and follow him so that you may be guided." [al-A'raf: 158]
+So believe in Allâh and His Messenger (Muhammad صلى الله عليه وسلم), the Prophet who can neither read nor write (i.e. Muhammad صلى الله عليه وسلم), who believes in Allâh and His Words [(this Qur’ân), the Taurât (Torah) and the Injeel (Gospel) and also Allâh’s Word: "Be!" - and he was, i.e. ‘Isâ (Jesus) son of Maryam (Mary), عليهما السلام], and follow him so that you may be guided.**" [al-A'raf: 158]

 There are many Ayahs carrying this meaning.
 The same applies to belief in messengers.
 We must believe in messengers in general and some of them in detail.
 We must believe that Allah sent messengers to His servants as bearers of glad tidings, warners, and callers to the truth.
 Anyone who positively responds to their call shall attain happiness, whereas those who contradict them will bring upon themselves failure and regret.

-Prophet Muhammad ibn Abdullah (peace be upon him) is the last and best of the Prophets, as Allah (Glorified be He) says: "And verily, We have sent among every Ummah (community, nation) a Messenger (proclaiming): “Worship Allâh (Alone), and avoid (or keep away from) Tâghût (all false deities i.e. do not worship Tâghût besides Allâh).” [al-Nahl: 36]
+Prophet Muhammad ibn Abdullah (peace be upon him) is the last and best of the Prophets, as Allah (Glorified be He) says: "**And verily, We have sent among every Ummah (community, nation) a Messenger (proclaiming): “Worship Allâh (Alone), and avoid (or keep away from) Tâghût (all false deities i.e. do not worship Tâghût besides Allâh).”**" [al-Nahl: 36]

-Allah (Exalted be He) also says: "Messengers as bearers of good news as well as of warning in order that mankind should have no plea against Allâh after the (coming of) Messengers." [al-Nisa: 165]
+Allah (Exalted be He) also says: "**Messengers as bearers of good news as well as of warning in order that mankind should have no plea against Allâh after the (coming of) Messengers.**" [al-Nisa: 165]

-"Muhammad (صلى الله عليه وسلم) is not the father of any of your men, but he is the Messenger of Allâh and the last (end) of the Prophets." [al-Ahzab: 40]
+"**Muhammad (صلى الله عليه وسلم) is not the father of any of your men, but he is the Messenger of Allâh and the last (end) of the Prophets.**" [al-Ahzab: 40]

 Any prophet whose name was mentioned by Allah or authentically reported from the Messenger (peace be upon him) must be believed in personally and specifically.
 Among these Messengers are Nuh (Noah), Hud (Eber), Salih (Shaloh), Ibrahim (Abraham) and many others (may peace and blessings be upon them, their family, and followers).

 As for belief in the Last Day, it comprises belief in all the events that Allah and His Messenger (peace be upon him) informed us about, which shall occur after death, such as the trial of the grave, and the torment or bliss in the grave, and the horros and distresses of the Day of Resurrection, such as Sirat (the bridge over the Fire), Mizan (the Scales for weighing deeds), punishment and reward, records of deeds that shall be laid open which people shall receive in their right hand, their left hand or behind their back.
 It also includes belief in the Hawd (the Prophet's Basin in the Hereafter), Paradise, Hellfire, the believers seeing and speaking to Allah (Glorified be He), and the other things mentioned in the Qur'an and Sunnah.
 Every Muslim has to believe in all these matters as taught by Allah and His Messenger (peace be upon him).
 With regard to belief in predestination, it consists of four elements:

 First: The belief that Allah knows what happened in the past and what will happen in the future, and all matters of His creatures, their sustenance, lifetime, deeds, and all other issues; nothing is hidden from Him.
-Allah (Glorified be He) says: "Verily, Allâh is the All-Knower of everything." [al-Anfal: 75]
+Allah (Glorified be He) says: "**Verily, Allâh is the All-Knower of everything.**" [al-Anfal: 75]

-"...that you may know that Allâh has power over all things, and that Allâh surrounds all things in (His) Knowledge." [al-Talaq: 12]
+"**...that you may know that Allâh has power over all things, and that Allâh surrounds all things in (His) Knowledge.**" [al-Talaq: 12]

 Second: The belief that Allah has records of everything He predestined.
-Allah (Glorified be He) says: "We know that which the earth takes of them (their dead bodies), and with Us is a Book preserved (i.e. the Book of Decrees)." [al-Qaf: 4]
+Allah (Glorified be He) says: "**We know that which the earth takes of them (their dead bodies), and with Us is a Book preserved (i.e. the Book of Decrees).**" [al-Qaf: 4]

-"...and all things We have recorded with numbers (as a record) in a Clear Book."
-[Yasin: 12]
+"**...and all things We have recorded with numbers (as a record) in a Clear Book.**" [Yasin: 12]

-"Know you not that Allâh knows all that is in the heaven and on the earth?
+"**Know you not that Allâh knows all that is in the heaven and on the earth?
 Verily, it is (all) in the Book (Al-Lauh-al-Mahfûz).
-Verily that is easy for Allâh." [al-hajj: 70]
+Verily that is easy for Allâh.**" [al-hajj: 70]

 Third: The belief that the Will of Allah is inevitably executed.
 Whatever He wills, will be; and whatever He does not, will never be.
-Allah (Glorified be He) says: "Verily, Allâh does what He wills." [al-Hajj: 18]
+Allah (Glorified be He) says: "**Verily, Allâh does what He wills.**" [al-Hajj: 18]

-"Verily, His Command, when He intends a thing, is only that He says to it, "Be!" - and it is!"
-[Yasin: 82]
+"**Verily, His Command, when He intends a thing, is only that He says to it, "Be!" - and it is!**" [Yasin: 82]

-"And you cannot will unless (it be) that Allâh wills - the Lord of the ‘Alamîn (mankind, jinn and all that exists)." [al-Takwir: 29]
+"**And you cannot will unless (it be) that Allâh wills - the Lord of the ‘Alamîn (mankind, jinn and all that exists).**" [al-Takwir: 29]

 Fourth: The belief that Allah (Exalted be He) is the Creator of all things that exist.
 There is no creator or Lord except Him.
-Allah (Glorified be He) says: "Allâh is the Creator of all things, and He is the Wakîl (Trustee, Disposer of affairs, Guardian) over all things." [al-Azumar: 62]
+Allah (Glorified be He) says: "**Allâh is the Creator of all things, and He is the Wakîl (Trustee, Disposer of affairs, Guardian) over all things.**" [al-Azumar: 62]

-"O mankind!
+"**O mankind!
 Remember the Grace of Allâh upon you!
 Is there any creator other than Allâh who provides for you from the sky (rain) and the earth?
 Lâ ilâha illâ Huwa (none has the right to be worshipped but He).
-How then are you turning away (from Him)?"
-[Fatir: 3]
+How then are you turning away (from Him)?**" [Fatir: 3]

 According to Ahl-us-Sunnah wal-Jama'ah, belief in these four elements constitutes the belief in predestination.
 However, some followers of Bid'ah (innovation in the religion) deny some of these aspects.
 Furthermore, belief in Allah includes believing that Iman is translated into words and deeds whose power increases by performing acts of obedience and decreases by committing sins.
 It is also not permissible to declare a Muslim to be a Kafir (disbeliever) for committing a sin below the level of Shirk (associating others with Allah in His Divinity or worship) and Kufr (disbelief), such as Zina (sexual intercourse outside marriage), robbery, Riba (usury/interest), intoxication, and disobedience to parents and other major sins, as long as the person concerned does not regard them as lawful.

-Allah (Glorified be He) says: "Verily, Allâh forgives not that partners should be set up with Him (in worship), but He forgives except that (anything else) to whom He wills" [al-Nisa: 48]
+Allah (Glorified be He) says: "**Verily, Allâh forgives not that partners should be set up with Him (in worship), but He forgives except that (anything else) to whom He wills**" [al-Nisa: 48]

 Moreover, it is authentically reported from the Prophet (peace be upon him) that Allah will bring out of the Fire those who have as much as a mustard of faith in their heart.
 Another aspect of belief in Allah is love and hate, and loyalty and disassociation for the sake of Allah.
 Thus, a believer should love and support believers, and dislike and oppose Kafirs (disbelievers).
 Foremost among the believers of this nation are the Sahabah (Companions of the Prophet).
-Hence, Ahl-us-Sunnah wal-Jama'ah love them, support them, and believe that they were the best of people after the prophets, because the Prophet (peace be upon him) said: "The best people are those living in my generation, and then those who will follow them, and then those who will follow the latter."
-(Agreed upon by Imams Al-Bukhari and Muslim) [^4]
+Hence, Ahl-us-Sunnah wal-Jama'ah love them, support them, and believe that they were the best of people after the prophets, because the Prophet (peace be upon him) said: "**The best people are those living in my generation, and then those who will follow them, and then those who will follow the latter.**" (Agreed upon by Imams Al-Bukhari and Muslim) [^4]

 They also believe that the best among them was Abu Bakr Al-Siddiq, then 'Umar Al-Faruq, then 'Uthman Dhu Al-Nurayn, then 'Ali Al-Murtada (may Allah be pleased with them all), then the Ten Sahabah given the glad tidings of entering Paradise, then the rest of Sahabah (may Allah be pleased with them all).